ShepherdDev/digital-signage/README.md

 plug-in is only a really good plug-in.
 Though once you get the concepts down you shouldn't have any trouble building up your perfect display system.

-* All of the content (images, audio, video links) is stored in Content Channels.
+* All of the content (images, audio, videos) is stored in Content Channels.
 * All of your display devices (computers) are setup as Devices in the Check-in Configuration section.